bartenbach/pumpkins_pool/README.md

 To that end, we're giving **100%** of staked rewards directly to our delegators.
 There are **no fees**.
 We operate at **0% commission**.

 This is subject to change, however.
-In 2023, we will reasses our business model and decide on a commission rate that will best accomplish our mission.
-If 0% still works, so be it.
-If not, delegators will be notified well in advance of the projected commission rate change, and given ample notice to redelegate if they wish to do so.
-This will be posted here on the Pumpkin's Pool website, and also in the Pumpkin's Pool Discord (linked above under Community).
+If for whatever reason we decide to (or need to - if we become too large) charge a commission some day, delegators will be notified well in advance of the commission rate change, and given ample notice to redelegate if they wish to do so.
+This will be posted here on the Pumpkin's Pool website, and also in the Pumpkin's Pool Discord (linked below under Community).

 Regardless, our promise remains exactly the same: **5%** of all profits go directly to providing clean energy and improving the welfare of animals without homes.